WZBSocialScienceCenter/pdftabextract/README.md

 * numpy
 * scipy

 **The scripts were only tested with Python 3.
-The might also work with Python 2.x with minor modifications**
+They might also work with Python 2.x with minor modifications.**

 ## Converting PDF files to XML files with pdf2xml format